A Thermodynamic Structure of Asymptotic Inference: Information gain and efficiency

+For fixed $m$, the quantity $\Theta$ is bounded from below.
+Its conditional minimum occurs at $\sigma^2=0$, where $\Theta_C = 2m\sigma_R^2$.
+The representation noise $\sigma_R^2$ therefore imposes a fundamental lower bound in $\Theta$ analogous to a third-law--type constraint.
+Next, we rewrite the MMSE as

 where normalization by the input signal variance $\sigma^2/m$ defines a dimensionless quantity $\eta$ characterizing local information efficiency.
-The efficiency obeys $0 \le \eta \le 1$, with $\eta=1$ attained at the noise floor.
+The efficiency obeys $0 \le \eta \le 1$, with $\eta=1$ attained trivially when $\sigma^2=0$, or when $\sigma^2 \ne 0$ and $m \to \infty$ which is impossible since $m$ is a resource.
 The existence of a temperature-like variable $\Theta$ together with a bounded efficiency permits Carnot-type reasoning at the level of inference.
 Here $\Theta_C$ plays the formal role of a cold-reservoir temperature, limited by the representation noise.
 Unlike thermal engines, where efficiency measures work extraction and therefore involves a one minus structure, the efficiency here measures the fraction of attainable certainty achieved.

-While the preceding discussion assumes estimators attaining the Cramér-Rao lower bound, the definition of information efficiency extends naturally to suboptimal estimators.
-Assuming that the general estimator achieves asymptotic normality, the lower bound imposes the condition $V \ge \sigma^2/m$ where $V$ is the variance of the new estimator.
-Thus the value of the uncertainty susceptibility is now $\Theta'=2(mV + m\sigma_R^2) \ge 2(\sigma^2 + m\sigma_R^2)$, showing that estimator inefficiency appears as an additional source of variation.
-As such, efficient estimators therefore correspond to the most efficient ``information engines'', in direct analogy with Carnot engines in thermal physics.
+While the preceding discussion concerns estimators that achieve asymptotic normality, the definition of information efficiency extends naturally to \emph{efficient estimators}.
+The Cram\'er--Rao lower bound gives $\mathrm{Var}(\hat{\theta}_m) \ge 1/m I(\theta)$, where $I(\theta)$ is the Fisher information associated with a single observation.
+From the uncertainty susceptibility, we have

+Relative to the baseline, estimator inefficiency appears as an excess contribution to the variance.
+Estimators that achieve the lower bound therefore have the highest information efficiency $\eta$.
+As such, efficient estimators are directly analogous to Carnot engines in thermal physics.